-(i) The Applicant shall conduct the quantitative assessment by applying the general principles enunciated in the modelling guidelines in Appendices B-1 to B-3 while making allowance for the specific characteristic of the Project.
-Calculation of the pollutant emission rates for input to the model and a map showing the road links shall be presented in the EIA report.
-The Applicant shall ensure consistency between the text description and the model files at every stage of submissions for review.
+(i) The Applicant shall apply the general principles enunciated in the modelling guidelines in Appendices B-1 to B-3 while making allowance for the specific characteristic of the Project.
+This specific methodology must be documented in such level of details, preferably assisted with tables and diagrams, to allow the readers of the EIA report to grasp how the model has been set up to simulate the situation under study without referring to the model input files.
+Detailed calculations of air pollutants emission rates for input to the model shall be presented in the EIA report.
+The Applicant must ensure consistency between the text description and the model files at every stage of submissions for review.

-- (ii) The Applicant shall identify the key/representative air pollution parameters (types of pollutants and the averaging time concentrations) to be evaluated and provide explanation for selecting these parameters for assessing the impact of the Project. - (iii) The Applicant shall calculate the cumulative air quality impact at the ASRs identified under section 2 above and compare these results against the criteria set out in section 1 of Annex 4 in the TM.
+(ii) The Applicant shall identify the key/representative air pollution parameters (types of pollutants and the averaging time concentrations) to be evaluated and provide explanation for selecting these parameters for assessing the impact of the Project.

+- (iii) The Applicant shall calculate the cumulative air quality impact at the ASRs identified under section 2 above and compare these results against the criteria set out in section 1 of Annex 4 in the TM.
 The predicted air quality impacts (both unmitigated and mitigated) shall be presented in the form of summary table(s) and pollution contours, to be evaluated against the relevant air quality standards and on any effect they may have on the land use implications.
-Plans of a suitable scale should be used to present pollution contours to allow buffer distance requirements to be determined properly.
+Plans of a suitable scale should be used to present pollution contours to allow buffer distance requirements to be determined properly. - (iv) The air pollution impacts of future road traffic shall be calculated based on the highest emission strength from the road within the next 15 years upon commissioning of the proposed development.
+The Applicant shall demonstrate that the selected year of assessment represents the highest emission scenario given the combination of vehicular emission factors and traffic flow for the selected year.
+The Fleet Average Emission Factors used in the assessment shall be agreed with the Director.
+If necessary, the Fleet Average Emission Factors shall be determined by a motor vehicle emission model such as EMFAC-HK model to be agreed with the Director.
+The traffic flow data and assumptions, such as the exhaust technology fractions, vehicle age/population distribution, traffic forecast and speed fractions, that are used in the assessment shall be presented in the form of both summary table(s) and graph(s). - (v) If there are any direct technical noise remedies recommended in the study, the air quality implication due to these technical remedies shall be assessed.
+For instance, if barriers that may affect dispersion of air pollutants are proposed, then the implications of such remedies on air quality impact shall be assessed.
+The Applicant shall highlight clearly the locations and types of agreed noise mitigating measures (where applicable), be they noise barriers and affected ASRs, on contour maps for easy reference.